 Mothra first appeared in the 1961 film Mothra and made her Godzilla debut in 1964’s Mothra vs. Godzilla.

-Rodan is another fan-favorite that was featured in his own film, the 1956 movie Rodan.
+Rodan first appeared in his own film, the 1956 movie Rodan.
 Rodan later went on to be featured in 11 other movies, including 10 Godzilla movies.

 Rodan made his Godzilla debut in the 1964 film Ghidorah, the Three-Headed Monster.